puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/catalog-delta.md

         { ... }
     ]

-> A flag for '--verbose-conflicting' may be added to the command later.

 ### Attributes

-A resource contains different kinds of attributes; parameters, and information encoded directly in the resource (i.e. `exported`, and `tags`).
-The `tags` are reported as a regular parameter `{ "name" : "tags" }`, but `exported` may also be a parameter value (albeit esoteric), and it is reported with the attribute name `"@@"` (since this is the syntax for an exported resource).
+A resource contains different kinds of attributes; resource properties, parameters, and information encoded directly in the resource (i.e. `exported`, and `tags`).
+The `tags` are reported as a regular parameter `{ "name" : "tags" }`, but `exported` is also valid as a parameter name value, and it is therefore reported with the attribute name `"@@"` (since this is the syntax for an exported resource in the puppet language).

 The following attributes are treated as sets: